KatelynBoettcher/project1/README.md

 Let's make a plan today!

 Young's Modulus of a material can be calculated from the slope of the elastic deformation region of a  stress-strain curve.
 This elastic deformation region is the straight part at the beginning

+Noticed that the files have 80, 100, or 120 points.